raytiley/raytiley.github.com/_posts/2015-02-26-the-evolution-of-injecting-services-in-ember.markdown

 categories: emberjs services inject
 ---

 I've been using Ember for about two years now.
-One of the things that iniitally impressed me is you don't need a lot of boilerplate code.
+One of the things that initially impressed me is you don't need a lot of boilerplate code.
 At a bare minimum you need an `Ember.Application.create()` and an application template to get your app running.
-It won't do anything, but its a perfectly functioning application.
-The first Ember app I wrote is actually still up on the internet here: [http://raytiley-msse-static-scheduler.herokuapp.com](http://raytiley-msse-static-scheduler.herokuapp.com/#/taskSets).
+It won't do anything, but it is a perfectly functioning application.
+The first Ember app I wrote is still up on the Internet here: [http://raytiley-msse-static-scheduler.herokuapp.com](http://raytiley-msse-static-scheduler.herokuapp.com/#/taskSets).

-If you dig deep into the [source code](https://github.com/raytiley/RealTimeScheduler/tree/master/app/assets/javascripts/app) you'll see there are only `Routes`, `Models`, and `Controllers`.
+If you dig into the [source code](https://github.com/raytiley/RealTimeScheduler/tree/master/app/assets/javascripts/app) you'll see there are only `Routes`, `Models`, and `Controllers`.
 Alas, things were simpler back then.
 The app I develop today has `Mixins`, `Transforms`, `Helpers`, `Views`, `Adapters`, `Serializers`, and I think we just passed fifty `Components`.

-If your new to Ember than this might seem like a lot to manage, but actually it is quite the opposite.
-All these things have meaning to me.
+If you are new to Ember then this might seem like a lot to manage, but actually it is quite the opposite.
+All these things have meaning.
 They all have their own folder in my app, and just by naming them correctly Ember CLI magically wires them all together into a working application.
 My favorite thing about Ember is how it can take away the pointless choices, and nothing is more pointless then deciding where to put a thing, or what to call it.

-However it is not all rainbows and unicorns, there have always been these pesky things in real apps that don't fit neatly into one of Ember's buckets.
-These things usually need to be used from multiple parts of your app, think logging, analytics, sessions, authentication, etc. Up until [Ember 1.10](http://emberjs.com/blog/2015/02/07/ember-1-10-0-released.html) you had two basic approaches for these things.
+However, it is not all rainbows and unicorns.
+There have always been these pesky things in real apps that don't fit neatly into one of Ember's buckets.
+They usually need to be used from multiple parts of your app, think logging, analytics, sessions, authentication, etc. Up until [Ember 1.10](http://emberjs.com/blog/2015/02/07/ember-1-10-0-released.html) you had two basic approaches for these shared objects.

 ## Option One - Make it a Controller